bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 In case search is done with a ByC instance, this MUST be the placed first<br/>
 E.g: `new HtmlElement("", ByC.attribute("attr", "attribute").className("cls2"))`

+#### Document your tests ####

+By default, when reporting is built, step names come from method names.
+For more readability, you can annotate your steps with @StepName annotation
+This way, step name will be the name defined in annotation

+	@StepName("checkout cart")

+Step name can also use placeholders for method parameters.
+They will be replaced by real values in report

+	@StepName("order ${number} ${product}")

+where method takes 'number' and 'product' arguments

 #### Add user defined test steps ####